Two Supplements That Sound Alike but Work Very Differently

 Both supplements are discussed in the context of cognitive function, but they arrive at brain support through entirely different routes.

 Methylene blue supports brain health by enhancing cell energy output in neurons.
 The brain consumes about 20% of the body’s total energy despite being only 2% of body weight, making neurons especially dependent on efficient ATP production.
-A study published in the American Journal of Geriatric Psychiatry shown that low-dose methylene blue increased functional brain activity in regions associated with attention and short-term memory, with measurable improvements in task performance (PubMed: 26525914).
+A study published in the American Journal of Geriatric Psychiatry showed that low-dose methylene blue increased functional brain activity in regions associated with attention and short-term memory, with measurable improvements in task performance (PubMed: 26525914).

 If your cognitive concerns stem from poor methylation (high homocysteine, known MTHFR variants, suspected folate insufficiency), methylfolate is the more targeted intervention.
 If your concerns relate to mitochondrial energy decline, oxidative stress, or age-related cognitive slowing, methylene blue addresses those pathways more directly.